celery/celery/docs/userguide/configuration.rst

     w1@example.com.dq

-Then you can route the task to the task by specifying the hostname as the routing key and the ``C.dq`` exchange::
+Then you can route the task to the worker by specifying the hostname as the routing key and the ``C.dq`` exchange::

     task_routes = {